Uber starts trading at $42, down 6.7% from IPO price

 The Uber board hired then-Expedia CEO Dara Khosrowshahi to come in and try to scrub out the growing stench.
 Khosrowshahi started with a kind of apology tour while condemning the company’s “pirate” culture.
 His ultimate mission, however, was to clean up the balance sheet enough to get Uber in a position to go public.

-Despite $3 billion in operational losses in 2018, it seems he managed to convince investors that Uber’s prospects are solid — despite ongoing controversies over compensation for drivers and the company’s continued regulatory battles around the world.
+Despite $3 billion in operational losses in 2018, it seems he managed to convince investors that Uber’s prospects are solid — amid ongoing controversies over compensation for drivers and the company’s continued regulatory battles around the world.